thejustinwalsh/libbulletml/ATTRIBUTION.md

 Sources of Intellectual Property Included in libbulletml
 --------------------------------------------------------

-libbulletml is issued by thejustinwalsh LLC under the MIT license above.
+libbulletml is issued by thejustinwalsh LLC under the MIT contained in the LICENSE file within the root of this repository.
 Below is a list of certain publicly available software that is the source of intellectual property in libbulletml, along with the licensing terms that pertain to those sources of IP.
 This list is for informational purposes only and is not intended to represent an exhaustive list of third party contributions to libbulletml.